Under God or Not?

 In November of 1620, they dropped anchor at Cape Cod, in what is now Provincetown Harbor, Mass., being unable to get winds southward to Virginia.
 In Dec., they made it to the mainland at what is known as Plymouth Rock.
 But things didn’t work out as planned.
 In fact, the harvests were extremely poor in 1621 and 1622.
 It was normal to be hungry.
 The reason: there was little incentive to work the fields.
 So, the Pilgrims scrapped the deal they had made with the Adventurers and adopted a free enterprise attitude, allocating to each family in the colony their own parcel of land.
 Interestingly, as Patton explained, “in 1621, the Pilgrims planted only 26 acres.
 Sixty acres were planted in 1622.
 But in 1623, spurred on by individual enterprise, 184 acres were planted!
 Somehow those who alleged weakness and inability became healthy and strong.
 It’s amazing what incentive will do to improve bad attitudes!”.
 Details HERE.
 A US HISTORY TIMELINE.

 America = Equal Opportunity: The story of America is Judeo-Christian.
-Even so, it was never about "equality".
+Even so, it was never about "equality" or state-sponsored religion.
 Humans are not fully equal; but, America was founded on the belief of equality UNDER THE LAW.
 The Founders did believe that all humans were born to be free as individuals.
 And, so, for the first time in human history, they created a government & leadership that recognized and established this goal via the Declaration and the U. S. Constitution.
 The United States did not create religious liberty; the intense thirst for religious liberty by generationally persecuted European colonial settlers created the United States.
 And they, thereby, created the first nation guided by a Constitution and free of the law of & by Rulers and Tyrants: American Exceptionalism (NOT meaning America or American citizens are better than all other humans).
 Further, the USA was about equal opportunity (1) at life, (2) liberty, (3) freedom of expression and speech, (4) & the freedom to "rise" to the heights of your legal dreams & aspirations (to include the opportunity to acquire as much stuff & status as you are legally able to acquire)...IF you desire so.
-Within the USA culture, it is best to think in terms of citizenry oneness, unity, and partnership...as in a "melting pot"...rather than on equality of citizens, which leads to the concept of a "salad" with identifiable components of which we exhaust ourselves trying to talk about how different a tomatoe piece is from a celery piece in order to come up with some legalistic scheme to "say" that the two are equal.
+Within the USA culture, it is best to think in terms of citizenry oneness, unity, and partnership...as in a "melting pot"...rather than on equality of citizens (which leads to the concept of a "salad" with identifiable components of which we exhaust ourselves trying to talk about how different a tomatoe piece is from a celery piece in order to come up with some legalistic scheme to "say" that the two vegetables are equal).
+The concept is more like a choir or symphonic orchestra where the many different components come together in an ongoing, serious attempt to create a beautiful harmony.

 Every four years, the rest of the world witnesses the recurring miracle of (by the standards of human history & man's inhumanity to man) the peaceful transfer of power between presidents of the USA!